rmsouza01/siamxt/README.txt

 Description
 -----------

 This is an alpha version of the simple max-tree toolbox (siamxt).
-The major difference to the iamxt toolbox is that it doesn't depend on OpenCV and doesn't come with the drawing methods.
-The toolbox was implemented in Python and the critical functions were implemented in C++ with the parallel loops optimized using OpenMP and wrapped in Python using SWIG.
+The major difference to the iamxt toolbox is that it doesn't depend on OpenCV, SWIG, OpenMP and it doesn't come with the drawing methods.
+The toolbox was implemented in Python and the critical functions were implemented in C++ and wrapped in Python using SWIG.
+I run the SWIG files on my machine and I provide its output directly to you, so you don’t have to install SWIG on your machine.
 We have a different max-tree structure that is more suitable for array processing, and allows a fast development of new methods with a reasonable processing time.
 Our main goal in providing this toolbox is to spread the max-tree data structure further among the scientific community, investigate it further, and develop new tools that may be applied to solve real signal, image processing, and pattern recognition problems.
 This toolbox works for both 2D and 3D images of type uint8 and uint16.
+If you use this toolbox on your work, please cite the following article:

+- Souza, Roberto, et al. "iamxt: Max-tree toolbox for image processing and analysis."
+SoftwareX 6 (2017): 81-84.

+@article{souza2017iamxt,
+  title={iamxt: Max-tree toolbox for image processing and analysis}, author={Souza, Roberto and Rittner, Let{\'\i}cia and Machado, Rubens and Lotufo, Roberto}, journal={SoftwareX}, volume={6}, pages={81--84}, year={2017},
+  publisher={Elsevier}
+}

 Authors
 ---------